8ta4/blog/drafts/Why I Stopped Writing My Dreams Down.md

-I wanted to share my dream journaling approach that's been working like a dream for me.
-The usual way of writing down dreams wasn't working great.
+Lots of folks use dream journaling for lucid dreaming.
+Well, the usual way of writing down dreams wasn't cutting it for me.
 By the time I grab a pen, the dream details start getting fuzzy.
 So I started talking about my dreams out loud right when I wake up.
+This voice dream journaling method has been working like a dream for me.

 I've noticed: